mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 - \ac{CNN} models are _translation invariant_.
 This means that they can recognize objects, patterns, and textures regardless of their spatial position in the input.
 This makes the models more versatile and generalizable than fully-connected neural networks.

+Hundreds of different \ac{CNN} architectures have been proposed in previous literature.
+LeNet-5, which is considered the first modern CNN architecture, has around 60 000 trainable parameters [@Lecun98].
+Today, large-scale \ac{CNN} architectures such as VGG-16 often have over 100 million trainable parameters [@Simonyan2015].

+Choosing a \ac{CNN} architecture is often a trade-off between several factors:

+- **Dataset size**: In general, more complex models require larger datasets.
+In cases where training data is limited, smaller architectures should be considered.
+Small dataset sizes combined with complex networks often lead to overfitting, meaning the model matches the training data so well that it fails to generalize to unseen data.

+- **Training resources**: Larger models are more expensive to train in terms of computation power.
+Training deep learning models efficiently often requires use of powerful \acp{GPU}.

+- **Inference resources**: Larger models do not only increase the cost of training, it also increases the cost of inference, i.e. making predictions using the trained model.
+Depending on where the model will be deployed, this may be a deciding factor.

 ### Leave-one-group-out cross validation

 _Cross validation_ is a technique used to assess performance and generalizability of a machine learning model.
 It involves partitioning data into subsets, where the model is trained on certain subsets while validated using the remaining ones.
 The process is repeated, making sure the model is trained and validated using different splits.
 This helps reduce overfitting on a fixed validation set, with the trade-off of requiring more computation since the model needs to be trained multiple times.
 Figure \ref{fig:cross-validation} illustrates how the data can be split in a 5-fold cross validation.
 Each fold serves as validation data once while remaining data is used for training.